yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ![pca-line](../assets/images/20220507/pca_line.png)
 *Credit: [OpenCV.org](https://docs.opencv.org/3.4/d1/dee/tutorial_introduction_to_pca.html)*

 As such, if we denote x-axis (horizontal) for feature 1, y-axis (vertical) for feature 2, then we'd have a classic 2D Cartesian coordinate plane, with data points in the form of (x, y), for feature 1 and feature 2 values respectively.
-If we simply drop all the values from feature 2, then all the points will "fall" on the x-axis since we now only have values from feature 1.
+If we simply drop all the values from feature 2, then all the points will *fall* on the x-axis since we now only have values from feature 1.
 Vice versa for dropping all the values from feature 1.
-Mathematically, we call this "fall" experience a "projection".
+Mathematically, we call this *fall* experience a *projection*.

 If we follow the ideas of the previous x/y axis projections, but instead find a new axis (line) for all the data points to project to, in a way that the maximum diversity / representation of the datasets is preserved - an example would be the blue line in the visual above.
 Then we've reduced the data dimensionality from 2D -> 1D, cuz we can then use 1 axis instead of 2 to represent.
-Similarly, we could reduce N-dimensional datasets to N-1 ones.
+Similarly, we could reduce N-dimensional datasets to N-1 ones by transforming with only first N-1 principal components.

 Note that this particular 2D visual looks awfully like a linear regression problem but it's actually very different.
 In linear regression, the y-axis would be the function value instead of a peer feature.
 It's an entirely different scenario.